MusicDataset/md_homepage/content/musics/s/SonatainAMinorD.847(1)-Franz Schubert.md

 ---
-title: Franz Schubert - Sonata in A Minor D. 847 (1)
+title: Sonata in A Minor D. 847 (1)
 description: This is the description for Sonata in A Minor D. 847 by Franz Schubert
 composers: [Franz Schubert]
 periods: [Romantic]